-Giovanny Montelongo allegedly stabbed Keshawn Brooks while trying to snatch his backpack.
+Giovanny Montelongo allegedly stabbed Keshawn Brooks while trying to snatch his backpack last Thursday.

-He is charged with murder, second-degree robbery and attempted second-degree robbery, along with a special circumstance allegation of murder during the commission of a robbery and gang and deadly weapon allegations.
+He is facing murder, second-degree robbery and attempted second-degree robbery charges, along with a special circumstance allegation of murder during the commission of a robbery and gang and deadly weapon allegations.

 Prosecutors have yet to decide whether to pursue the death penalty in the event that Montelongo is convicted.

-The criminal complaint states that Montelongo goes by the moniker "Drowsy'' and alleges that an attempted robbery against another victim the same day was also committed "for the benefit of, at the direction of, and in association with a criminal street gang.''
+The criminal complaint states that Montelongo goes by the moniker "Drowsy'' and alleges that an attempted robbery against another victim last Thursday was also committed "for the benefit of, at the direction of, and in association with a criminal street gang.''

-Brooks was attacked with a "sharp instrument'' around 3:25 p.m.
-March 12 in the 2800 block of Santa Fe Avenue as he walked home from Cabrillo High, according to Long Beach police and prosecutors.
+Brooks was attacked with a ``"sharp instrument'' around 3:25 p.m.
+Thursday in the 2800 block of Santa Fe Avenue as he walked home from Cabrillo High, according to Long Beach police and prosecutors.

 Montelongo was arrested within hours at a residence in the 1700 block of West Columbia Street.
 Police said he had three outstanding warrants, including one no-bail warrant, all for alleged acts committed while he was a juvenile.